Skip to page content

 MS in Kinesiology (Sport Management and Policy)

-Our M.S. in Kinesiology with a concentration in sport management and policy prepares both scholars and professionals for the world of sport management through either a thesis or non-thesis program.
+The University of Georgia M.S. in Kinesiology with a concentration in Sport Management and Policy prepares students for a career in the world of sport through the completion of either a thesis or non-thesis program.

-Upon graduation, many of our non-thesis students begin careers at the professional, collegiate, or secondary level, while others explore corporate business and sponsorship opportunities.
-Our thesis students are well prepared to enter research institutions to pursue doctoral degrees.
+Upon graduation, many of our non-thesis students begin careers in professional sport, collegiate sport, or in the private or public sector.
+Our thesis students are well-prepared to enter leading research institutions to pursue doctoral degrees.

-Our graduates work in a variety of industries that include the NBA, NFL, MLB, NHL, and MLS; with professional sports teams like the Atlanta Braves, Atlanta Hawks, Atlanta United, Atlanta Falcons, Gwinnett Stripers, Dallas Cowboys; within agencies like IMG, Creative Artists Agency, Octagon, and Melt; and with industry-leading organizations like ESPN, the NCAA, Nike, and many more.
+Our graduates work for franchises in all of the major North American professional leagues including the NBA, NFL, MLB, NHL, and MLS; with professional sports franchises such as the Atlanta Braves, Atlanta Hawks, Atlanta United, Atlanta Falcons, Gwinnett Stripers, and Dallas Cowboys; within agencies like IMG, Creative Artists Agency, Octagon, and Melt; and with industry-leading organizations such as ESPN, the NCAA, Nike, and many more.

 Highlights

-1. Learn business skills as they relate to the sport industry for graduate or industry work in law, business, and kinesiology
+1. Learn business skills as they relate to the sport industry, preparing students for a professional career in a variety of sport-specific settings.

-3. Experiential learning opportunities at the top sport business organizations across the world
+3. Hands-on experiential learning opportunities at top sport business organizations across the world.

-4. Located close to every major professional sport league as well as UGA’s Athletic Association, Augusta National, East Lake Country Club, and other top sport venues
+4. Located in close proximity to franchises in every major professional sport league as well as the UGA Athletic Association, Augusta National, East Lake Country Club, and other top sport venues.

-5. Ability to combine academic coursework through the Terry College of Business and Grady College of Journalism and Mass Communication
+5. Ability to combine academic coursework through the Terry College of Business, Grady College of Journalism and Mass Communication, and UGA School of Law.

 Video: Study Sport Management at UGA